 All PA Students must comply with LMU student policies and procedures published in the LMU Railsplitter Community Standards Guide.

-The LMU SMS Chattanooga PA Program is a 115-credit-hour graduate curriculum leading to the Master of Medical Science degree.
+The LMU–SMS Chattanooga PA Program is a 115-credit-hour graduate curriculum leading to the Master of Medical Science (MMS) in Physician Assistant Studies.

 Students must complete all required courses and meet all graduation requirements to earn the degree.